f5devcentral/f5-velos-training/docs/velos_security.rst

 Allow List for F5OS Management
 ===============================

 F5OS only allows management access via the out-of-band management interfaces on VELOS, there is no in-band access to the F5OS management layer.
 Within VELOS there are two layers for F5OS; the **system controller** layer, and the **chassis partition** layer.
-Each of these layers have their own management IP addresses, and access control which can restric access through the out of band network.
+Each of these layers have their own management IP addresses, and access control which can restrict access through the out-of-band network.

 Each of the two system controllers has a static IP address assigned, and there is a floating IP address which should be use to access the active system controller.
 As chassis partitions are deployed they also have a single IP address which is assigned.
 Access to those F5OS management interfaces may be restricted to specific IP addresses (both IPv4 and IPv6), subnets (via Prefix Length), as well as protocols - 443 (HTTPS), 80 (HTTP), 8888 (RESTCONF), 161 (SNMP), 7001 (VCONSOLE), and 22 (SSH) with version F5OS-C 1.6.0 and later.
 An administrator can add one or more Allow List entries via the CLI, webUI (webUI will be added in F5OS-C 1.7.0) or API at the system controller layer and the chassis partition layer to lock down access to specific endpoints.